Skip to main content

 If you are using EtherCAT igh master version 1.6.4 or later, you can refer to Automatic network card start/stop (supported in EtherCAT igh master version 1.6.4 and later) for configuration.

-Solution 2: Use netplan to configure eth0 with a static IP address
+Scheme 2: Use netplan to configure eth0 with a static IP address

-Click here to expand for more
+Click here to expand more content

 root@ubuntu:/etc/netplan# cat 01-hobot-net.yaml